Edmund Rice Homestead at East Sudbury

 When we identify a shared lineage to a common ancestor on the part of two or more testees, we present the name of that ancestor in an extra, color-coded line in the table.

-The test results in this table are shown as a list of differences from the CRS.
+The test results in this table are shown as a list of differences from the revised CRS.
 Each difference is expressed as a substitution for, insertion into, or deletion from the reference.
 A substitution is shown as a number in the range 1-16569 (giving the location within the reference sequence), followed by the code letter for the discrepant nucleotide.
 An insertion is displayed similarly, but the number refers to the nucleotide immediately before the insertion, and is followed, first, by a period and another number indicating the order of insertion (in the case of multi-base insertions).
 When only one nucleotide is inserted, this insertion number is a "1".
 A deletion is indicated by a minus sign instead of a letter code.

 Note: the position numbers for hypervariable region 1 (HVR1) are all in the range 16000-16569 and are sometimes abbreviated by leaving out the "16" in front.
 Do not confuse these locations with those in HVR2.
 To avoid confusion, we include the leading "16" for these locations in the table.